Dense Video Object Captioning from Disjoint Supervision: Additional Experimental and Implementation Details

-\lblsec{chota-details} We attach our CHOTA evaluation code as \texttt{chota.py}.
+Our CHOTA evaluation code is in file ``\texttt{code/chota.py}''.
 This evaluation code is based on the official HOTA implementation\footnote{\href{https://github.com/JonathonLuiten/TrackEval}{https://github.com/JonathonLuiten/TrackEval}}.
 The original code is under an MIT license.